rohiniramamoorthi/portfolio-website/README.md

 # Rohini Ramamoorthi – Portfolio Website

 Welcome to my personal portfolio website! 🌐
-This project is a simple, clean, and responsive portfolio built using **only HTML and CSS**.
+This project is a simple, clean, and responsive portfolio built using Html,css and Js.
 It showcases my profile, skills, and how to contact me.

 ## 🔗 Live Demo